Jewish influence in rhythm and blues: Brill Building songwriting

 The American girl groups of the late 1950s and early 1960s had a sound directly influenced by the vocal harmonizing of the earlier black groups who sang doo-wop.
-Many of the doo-wop songs informing early rock 'n' roll music were written by "Brill Building" writers, most notably the songwriting team of Jerry Leiber and Mike Stoller, who wrote songs for the Robins, the Clovers, and then did the same for the Coasters.
-The "Brill Building" hit-maker businesses in New York were known for the strong Jewish and female presence in their stables of young songwriters.
+Many of the doo-wop songs informing early rock 'n' roll music were written by the so-called "Brill Building" writers, most notably the songwriting team of Jerry Leiber and Mike Stoller, who wrote songs for the Robins, the Clovers, and then did the same for the Coasters.
+The "Brill Building" hit-maker businesses in New York that created the Brill Building sound were known for the strong Jewish and female presence in their stables of young songwriters.
 These songwriters contributed to a revitalization of doo-wop and pioneered the girl group stylings of the Shirelles, the Crystals, the Ronettes, and the Shangri-Las, all of whom had great Billboard chart success in the late 1950s and early 1960s.

 The music conceived at the Brill Building was more sophisticated than other pop styles of the time, combining contemporary sounds with classic Tin Pan Alley songwriting.
 Ellie Greenwich, Carole King, and Cynthia Weil were among the most accomplished of the Brill Building songwriters who wrote R&B and doo-wop hits, and used doo-wop conventions to express the drama of teenage love and give voice to the romantic concerns of young female music fans.